RayX81194/onizuka/README.md

 # Onizuka - A Anime and Manga Search Website

 This project is a web application that displays detailed information about various anime series.
-It fetches data from the Jikan API and presents it in a user-friendly manner with features like a "Read More" functionality for descriptions and uniform image display.
+It fetches data from the Jikan API and presents it in a user-friendly manner with features like a "Pick a Anime or Manga", "Anime and Manga Search" and "Top Anime and Manga".

 ## Features